SagevdBrand/Master-thesis/docs/Supplementary material.md

   - Large slopes (slope > 10): Only for visualizations, these values are winsorized to a maximum of 10.
 The number of occurrences are registered in the table below.
   - NA: In case of no selected predictors, the slope is replaced by the highest estimated calibration slope within the scenario.
-Register the number of occurrences per scenario, specifically.
+When there is another reason that there is no calibration slope, it is also replaced by the highest estimated calibration slope within the scenario.
+The number of instances is also recorded per scenario.

 *Calibration intercept:*